gustaveroussy/sopa/docs/cli.md

 **Options**:

-* `--patch-dir TEXT`: Directory containing the cellpose segmentation on patches  [required]
+* `--patch-dir TEXT`: Directory containing the cellpose segmentation on patches (or multiple directories if using multi-step segmentation).
+By default, uses the `.sopa_cache/cellpose_boundaries` directory
 * `--help`: Show this message and exit.

 #### `sopa resolve generic`